ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 It is fairly straightforward to construct a model of SEAR from a model of ZF.
 Given a model of ZF, we define the SEAR-sets to be the ZF-sets, and the SEAR-elements of $A$ to be the ZF-elements of $A$.
 If we prefer, we can take the SEAR-elements of $A$ to be pairs $(x,A)$ where $x\in_{ZF} A$, so that the elements of distinct sets will be disjoint---but this is not necessary, since in SEAR the question of whether two distinct sets have elements in common is not even well-posed.
 Finally, we of course take the SEAR-relations $A\looparrowright B$ to be the ZF-subsets of $A\times B$, and we let $\varphi(x,y)$ hold in SEAR iff $(x,y)\in_{ZF} \varphi$.
 It is then easy to prove the SEAR (resp.
 SEAR-C) axioms from the ZF (resp.
 ZFC) axioms.
 The least obvious SEAR axiom is Collection, whose proof requires the [[axiom of replacement]] in ZF.
 (In fact, the axiom of replacement of ZF is equivalent, modulo its other axioms, to an "axiom of collection" which is more akin to the SEAR axiom of collection.)

 Conversely, from any model of SEAR one can *construct* a model of ZF, by taking the sets in ZF to be the "internal well-founded extensional relations."
 This process is described at [[pure set]].

++--{: .query}
+[[Arnold Neumaier]]: See the remarks on this in the initial discussion box.

+=--

 Thus, SEAR and SEAR-C are at least equiconsistent with ZF and ZFC, respectively.
 In fact, SEAR-C and ZFC are equivalent, in the sense that passage back and forth in either direction yields an equivalent model.
 However, passage from SEAR to ZF and back again can lose information, if there are sets in the model of SEAR which do not admit any well-founded extensional relation (this doesn't happen in the presence of choice, since then every set can be well-ordered).

 ## Type theory and internalization